gioui/gio/README.md

 	$ git config sendemail.to '~eliasnaur/gio-dev@lists.sr.ht'
 	$ git config sendemail.annotate yes

+Configure your name and email address if you have not done so already:

+	$ git config --global user.email "you@gmail.com"
+	$ git config --global user.name "Your Name"

 Contributors must agree to the [developer certificate of origin](https://developercertificate.org/), to ensure their work is compatible with the MIT and the UNLICENSE.
 Sign your commits with Signed-off-by statements to show your agreement.
-The `git commit --signoff` command signs a commit with the name and email from your `user.name` and `user.email` settings.
+The `git commit --signoff` (or `-s`) command signs a commit with your name and email address.

 Whenever you want to submit your work for review, use `git send-email` with the base revision of your changes.
 For example, to submit the most recent commit use